hn/bsh-home-appliances/README.md

 ### D-Bus

 According to the [B/S/H/ patent documents](#misc), [this](https://www.mikrocontroller.net/topic/395115#4543950) and [this](https://forums.ni.com/t5/Instrument-Control-GPIB-Serial/Has-anybody-used-D-Bus-to-communicate-with-and-or-control/m-p/4284296#M84901) forum post, the electronics inside the device are interconnected via a proprietary serial bus called D-Bus or D-Bus-2.
-Since there are no public technical specifications, it can only be speculated that the D-Bus-1 corresponds more to the CAN bus and the D-Bus-2 more to a bus with UART data framing.
+Since there are no public technical specifications available, one can only speculate about what exactly D-Bus-1 and D-Bus-2 are, and what the differences between the two might be.

 The bus found on the "EP" circuit boards likely is a D-Bus-2 and consists of three wires: GND, VBUS and DATA.
 VBUS is 9V for washing machines, 13.5V for dishwashers and 5V for extractor hoods.
 DATA is TTL (5V).